For a hands-on learning experience to develop LLM applications, join our LLM Bootcamp today.

 Embeddings are an important tool that enables ML engineers to develop apps that can handle multimodal data efficiently.
 These AI-powered applications using vector embeddings encompass various industries.
 While they deal with a diverse range of uses, some use cases require differentiated data-processing systems.

-Healthcare is one such type of industry where specialized embedding tools can be useful for the efficient processing of data.
+Healthcare is one such industry where specialized embedding tools can be useful for the efficient processing of data.
 Let’s explore major reasons for such differentiated use of embedding tools.

 Explore the role of vector embeddings in generative AI